EasyAbp/EasyAbpGuide/README.md

 An open source organization to enhance your ABP project development efficiency.

-## Abp vNext Framework
+## ABP Framework

-[ABP vNext](https://github.com/abpframework/abp) is an open-source web application framework based on [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core).
-All the products of EasyAbp organization are designed for ABP vNext framework.
+[ABP Framework](https://github.com/abpframework/abp) is an open-source web application framework based on [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core).
+All the products in EasyAbp organization are designed for the ABP framework.

 ## AbpHelper

-AbpHelper is a tool that helps you with developing Abp vNext applications.
+AbpHelper provides code generation and more features to help you develop with the ABP framework.

 * We provide [AbpHelper.GUI](https://github.com/EasyAbp/AbpHelper.GUI) to help you use it more visually.